Multiple Hypothesis Testing Framework for Spatial Signals

-The past work on \gls{fdr} control in the context of spatial data has focused on testing a priori \cite{Benjamini2007, Barber2015a} or a posteriori \cite{Chouldechova2014, Chumbley2009, Chumbley2010, Schwartzman2019} formed groups of data.
+The past work on \gls{fdr} control in the context of spatial data has mostly focused on testing a priori \cite{Benjamini2007, Barber2015a} or a posteriori \cite{Chouldechova2014, Chumbley2009, Chumbley2010, Schwartzman2019} formed groups of data.
 While these procedures typically rely on assumptions that may not be realistic \cite{Eklund2016}, they do also not provide guarantees w.r.t. to the localization accuracy of the identified alternative area.
-Random field-based approaches like \cite{Sun2014, Shu2015} suffer from excessive computational cost if the number of nodes is large.
-We find the concept of the \gls{lfdr} \cite{Efron2001, Efron2005, Efron2008, Efron2010} particularly suitable to deal with the aforementioned challenges.
-The \gls{lfdr} is computed for each sensor and quantifies the risk of making a false discovery when accepting $\HAlt$ at its location.
-Previous work \cite{Efron2010, Tansey2018, Halme2019, Golz2019, Scott2015, Chen2019} demonstrates its capability to incorporate available side information like spatial proximity into decision making.